 Chase Freedom Unlimited

 Anyone who just can’t bring themselves to pay an annual fee won’t do much better than the Chase Freedom Unlimited card.
-The signup bonus is only $200, but you only have to spend $500 in the first three months to get it.
+The intro offer is worth up to $300, as you’ll earn an additional 1.5% cash on back on all purchases in the first year (up to $20,000 spent).
 The cash back is generous — 5% for travel, 3% for drugstore purchases and dining, and 1.5% for everything else.

 TD First Class VisaSignature Credit Card